 And, very soon, there will be a bill coming into effect that will require you to move over or slow down if you even see private vehicles with flashing lights.
 Not to mention, this law applies to those who have a flat tire or are facing another vehicle-related emergency as well to pull over the side of the road.

-However, what you currently need to do is if you see a responder coming, you must:
+However, what you currently need to do if you see a responder coming is this:

-Slow down and move to the right lane.
+Slow down and move over to the right lane.

 That is because responders are trained to pass traffic on the left, and this is why it is best to move to the right side.
 If you don’t, then it could lead to an accident.
 However, if you are unable to do so due to stopping at a red light, the responders will know how to move around your vehicle.